How BreakAuctions Calculates Your Chances (With Real Examples)

 Your probability of being drawn in an auction is simply:

 That's it.
-If an auction has 200 total spots and you buy 5, your odds are 5/200 = 2.5%, or 1 in 40.
-Every spot has an equal chance because every draw uses provably fair random number generation — no spot is "luckier" than another.
+If an auction has 200 total spots and you enter 5, your chance is 5/200 = 2.5%, or 1 in 40.
+Every spot has an equal chance because every draw uses provably fair random number generation — no spot is favored over another.

 Example 1: A 100-Spot Auction